What is a dividend?

 This is exactly how it sounds: the company pays regular and predictable dividends to investors on their agreed-upon dates.
 This is good for investors as it provides them with a stable and trustworthy income and is, for this reason, the most sought-after type of dividend.

 This policy combines residual and stable dividend payments.
-The company establishes a regular dividend payment annually or quarterly that investors are able to rely on.
+The company establishes a regular dividend payment, either annually or quarterly, that investors are able to rely on.
 In addition, if corporate performance reaches a certain level, a special dividend payment is issued to shareholders in addition to stable dividend payments.

 Do shareholders have a say?